gardebring/PowerColorGit/README.md

 ```
 TODO: Add screenshot

-List all remote-tracking and local branches
+List all remote-tracking and local branches.
 Please note that the HEAD branch will by default not be displayed in PowerColorGit.
 You can change this in the configuration.
 ```powershell
 PowerColorGit branch -a